Almost 1 Million COVID infections in Germany: What have we learned? | DW | 26.11.2020

 The largest chains of infection could be traced back to so-called superspreader events.

 The use of mouth-and-nose protection, i.e., face masks, has now become established in almost all countries of the world.
-However, many medical professionals question whether most people are capable of using it in everyday life in such a way as to help prevent potential virus transmission.
+However, many medical professionals initially questioned whether most people are capable of using it in everyday life in such a way as to help prevent potential virus transmission.

 What is most important is for people to wash their hands, keep their distance from others and air rooms thoroughly.